MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/volume-licensing-invoices.md

 > [!IMPORTANT]
 > This article applies only to non-Azure volume licensing (VL) invoices and explains the format of a new invoice PDF and invoice recon file that are available to volume licensing (VL) customers.

-Starting on November 18, 2022, VL customers with non-Azure products purchased **under a direct VL agreement** can access the new invoice format in the Microsoft 365 admin center.
+Volume licensing (VL) customers with non-Azure products bought under a direct VL agreement can access their invoice in the Microsoft 365 admin center.
 This invoice applies to all types of VL programs except Microsoft Products & Services Agreements (MPSA), Federal Government, Special agreements, and Select Plus agreements.

-This new invoice format is a phased implementation and will roll out to VL customers over the next few months.
-If you can't see VL invoices in the Microsoft 365 admin center yet, continue to refer to your invoice emails.

-> [!NOTE]
-> There are no changes to invoices generated before November 18, 2022.

 ## Before you begin